· David Cruz · Schools & Compliance · 12 min read

 What’s Next?

-- Evaluating data tools?
+- Evaluating data collection apps?
 See our Schools page for how TallyFlex handles district requirements

-- Need a data use agreement?
+- Need a data protection agreement?
 Contact us at support@tallyflex.com